-Take last minute first class flights to stellar Edinburgh.
+Take last minute business class flights to stellar Edinburgh.

-Live Like a King with First Class Flights and Edinburgh Castle Tours
+Live Like a King with Business Class Flights and Edinburgh Castle Tours

 The castle grounds include the magnificent royal palace, where medieval royals lived, battled and died.
 James IV, son of Mary Queen of Scots, was born in one of the palace rooms.
 Visitors can tour the same room, although it was re-decorated in 1617 for King James’ golden jubilee.